siamak-amo/dot.scripts/scripts/README.md

   this script downloads and reformats gathered v2ray vpn configs by this repo [https://github.com/yebekhe/ConfigCollector] to formats like text, json, and html.

-there are other tiny simple programs not documented here (mostly because of their simplicity and limited usage) like `ghassets`, `calTopPanel`, `conck`, `setresol`
+there are other tiny simple scripts not documented here (mostly because of their simplicity and limited usage) like `ghassets`, `calTopPanel`, `conck`, `setresol`